ResponsibleStaking/Cardano-Heartbeat-Failover/server/README.md

 * In Execution Role click on "Use an existing role and select the previously created role

 Define the environment variables
-* Switch to the Configuration tab of the lambda function and create the following Environment Variables:
+* Switch to the Configuration tab of the lambda function and create the following Environment
+* Notes: All numbers are in Seconds.
+* Considerations: Be aware that a healthy TIP can go up to 120.
+Even 300 happens during Epoch switches sometimes.
+In this scenario both servers will have a high TIP age.
+Anyways a switchover only happens if the Master is not OK and the Standby is OK.
+If both have aged TIP no switchover will happen.

+* Consid2: The TIP age is also used to measure inactivity when a server is not sending heartbeats at all.
+If the server is not able to connect the last reported tip will get old and as soon as the threshold is reached it will be considered NOK.
+Variables:
 ```
 ACCEPTED_NODE_NAMES=bp1,bp2
 MIN_SWITCHOVER_INTERVAL=300